HL7/fhir-mdi-ig/input/pagecontent/index.md

 * [Home](index.html): Summary description and technical overview
 * [Background](background.html): Information on MDI dataflows and actors, the current work, and relationship to other implementation guides, as well as likely future MDI FHIR specification development.
 * [Best Practices](best_practices.html): Guidance on implementation and use of this specification
-* [Specification](specification.html): Technical details on implementing thespecification
+* [Specification](specification.html): Technical details on implementing the specification
 * [Terminology](terminology.html): List of all value sets used in this guide
-* [Downloads](downloads.html): Links for downloading the full implementaion guide package as well as format-specific definitions files and example files in XML, JSON, and TTL
+* [Downloads](downloads.html): Links for downloading the full implementation guide package as well as format-specific definitions files and example files in XML, JSON, and TTL
 * [Artifacts Index Summary](artifacts.html): List of all FHIR artifacts specified by this guide, with brief descriptions.

 # Audience